We are extremely excited to share yet another inspirational story for our Debt-Free Living Series!

 What steps are you taking to ensure you stay out of debt?

-We stay out of debt with keeping a monthly budget and maintaining a healthy emergency fund.
+We stay out of debt by keeping a monthly budget and maintaining a healthy emergency fund.
 We also plan out things we want to buy or accomplish rather than acting spontaneously.

 Now that you’ve paid off your debt, what financial goals do you have next?